sindri55/SwipingAppServer/README.md

 > python manage.py runserver [IP:PORT]

 The IP is usually either 127.0.0.1 to run purely locally or 0.0.0.0 to run broadcasted from the computer.
-Port up to you when in dev, the convension is 8000
+Port up to you when in dev, the convention is 8000